JoakimSoderberg/cargo/docs/adding.md

 To make learning how this formatting language works as easy as possible, cargo comes with a small helper program `cargo_helper` that can help you with this.
 See [getting started](gettingstarted.md) on how to compile this.

 For a full description of the formatting language, please see the [API reference](api.md#formatting-language).
-In short, you specify a type specifier such as `i` for and `int`, `s` for a string (`char *`), `d` for `double` and so on.
+In short, you specify a type specifier such as `i` for an `int`, `s` for a string (`char *`), `d` for `double` and so on.
 As well as specifiers that tells us if you're parsing a list, a single value, one or more values etc.

 Here's an example of using [`cargo_add_option`](api.md#cargo_add_option) to parse an integer: